Home

 First, ensure that your Ollama server is running and that you have pulled some models.
 You can use ollama list to check what is locally available.

 The plugin will query the Ollama server for the list of models.
 You can use llm ollama list-models to see the list; it should be the same as output by ollama list.
-All these models will be automatically registered with LLM and made available for prompting and chatting.
+All these models will be automatically registered with LLM and made available for prompting, chatting, and embedding.

 Assuming you have llama2:latest available, you can run a prompt using: